CiscoDevNet/multicloud-integrations/Multicloud Networking/Multicloud Automation/examples/dmvpn_eks_ccp_calico_stars.md

 ```

-**NOTE:** The `apply_manifests` list will apply each manifest to the EKS cluster using kubectl.
-In
+**NOTE:** The `apply_manifests` list will apply each manifest to the AWS EKS cluster using kubectl.
-this case it applies the AWS VPC CNI compatible Calico manifest for the network-policy feature.
+In this case it applies the AWS VPC Container Network Interface (CNI) compatible Calico manifest
+for the network-policy feature.

 **Script Execution:**